(one synonym : Colias jugurthina Godart, 1819)

 (Specimen: courtesy of the Butterfly House, Coffs Harbour)

 The Caterpillar is green with a dark dorsal stripe, and has a pale green head with black dots.
-The foodplants of this Caterpillar are various species in the family CAESALPINIACEAE :
+The foodplants of this caterpillar are various Australian native species in the family CAESALPINIACEAE, such as :

 as well as the exotics :